Adonai and adoni (Psalm 110:1)

 The Bible’s supreme proof text for telling the difference between the One God and the Messiah who is not God

 Why is it that a number of commentaries misstate the facts about Psalm 110:1?
-They assert that the word for the Messiah in Psalm 110:1 is adonai.
+They assert that the word for the Messiah in Psalm 110:1 is Adonai.
 It is not.
 These commentaries seem to obscure a classic text defining God in relation to His Son.
 The Hebrew text assigns to the Messiah the title adoni which invariably distinguishes the one addressed from the Deity.
 The Messiah is the supreme human lord.
 He is not the Lord God (cp.
-I Tim.
-2:5; I Cor.
-8:4-6; Mark 12:28ff).
+1 Tim.
+2:5; 1 Cor.
+8:4-6; Mark 12:28-32).

-Why is the Messiah called adoni (my lord) and never adonai (my Lord God)?
+Why is the Messiah called adoni (my lord) and never Adonai (Lord God)?

-“Adonai and Adoni are variations of Masoretic pointing to distinguish divine reference from human.”
+“Adonai and adoni are variations of Massoretic pointing to distinguish divine reference from human.”

-Adonai — ref. to God…Lord (Brown, Driver, Briggs, Hebrew and English Lexicon of the Old Testament, under adon [= lord]).
+(Brown, Driver and Briggs, Hebrew and English Lexicon of the Old Testament, under adon).